awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 SELECT rdsadmin.rdsadmin_oem_agent_tasks.list_clxn_threads_oem_agent() as TASK_ID from DUAL;
 ```

-To view the result by displaying the task's output file, see [Viewing the Status of an Ongoing Task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.
+To view the result by displaying the task's output file, see [Viewing the status of an ongoing task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.

-### Clearing the Management Agent's State<a name="Oracle.Options.OEMAgent.DBTasks.ClearState"></a>
+### Clearing the Management Agent state<a name="Oracle.Options.OEMAgent.DBTasks.ClearState"></a>

 To clear the Management Agent's state, run the Amazon RDS procedure `rdsadmin.rdsadmin_oem_agent_tasks.clearstate_oem_agent`\.
 This procedure is equivalent to running the `emctl clearstate agent` command\.

 The following procedure creates a task that clears the Management Agent's state and returns the ID of the task\.

 ```
 SELECT rdsadmin.rdsadmin_oem_agent_tasks.clearstate_oem_agent() as TASK_ID from DUAL;
 ```

-To view the result by displaying the task's output file, see [Viewing the Status of an Ongoing Task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.
+To view the result by displaying the task's output file, see [Viewing the status of an ongoing task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.

-### Having the Management Agent Upload Its OMS<a name="Oracle.Options.OEMAgent.DBTasks.ForceUploadOMS"></a>
+### Making the Management Agent upload its OMS<a name="Oracle.Options.OEMAgent.DBTasks.ForceUploadOMS"></a>

-To have the Management Agent upload the Oracle Management Server \(OMS\) associated with it, run the Amazon RDS procedure `rdsadmin.rdsadmin_oem_agent_tasks.upload_oem_agent`\.
+To make the Management Agent upload the Oracle Management Server \(OMS\) associated with it, run the Amazon RDS procedure `rdsadmin.rdsadmin_oem_agent_tasks.upload_oem_agent`\.
 This procedure is equivalent to running the `emclt upload agent` command\.

-The following procedure creates a task that has the Management Agent upload its associated OMS and return the ID of the task\.
+The following procedure creates a task that makes the Management Agent upload its associated OMS and return the ID of the task\.

 ```
 SELECT rdsadmin.rdsadmin_oem_agent_tasks.upload_oem_agent() as TASK_ID from DUAL;
 ```

-To view the result by displaying the task's output file, see [Viewing the Status of an Ongoing Task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.
+To view the result by displaying the task's output file, see [Viewing the status of an ongoing task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.

 ### Pinging the OMS<a name="Oracle.Options.OEMAgent.DBTasks.PingOMS"></a>